When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser

 \subsection{Archival Collection for Continuum Flux Measurements}

 To supplement our SMA observations, we retrieved archival continuum images from the Atacama Large Millimeter/submillimeter Array (ALMA) and Karl G. Jansky Very Large Array (VLA) data archives.
-For each observation, we obtain the synthesized beam size—defined as the geometric mean of the FWHM semi-major and semi-minor axes of the synthesized beam -- and frequency from the CASA task imhead.
-We assume that these parameters correspond correctly to their respective observations; otherwise, issues would arise in the analysis presented in Sec~\ref{sec:results}.
-For example, if the upper sideband had been flagged prior to data reduction without updating the final header published in the respective archive, the frequency used in Tables~\ref{tab:mr1},\ref{tab:mr2} would need to be updated.
+ALMA image products were identified from ALMA Science Archive member OUS IDs using \texttt{astroquery.\allowbreak alma.\allowbreak Alma.\allowbreak get\_data\_info(...,\allowbreak expand\_tarfiles=True)}.
+VLA image products were identified using \texttt{astroquery.\allowbreak nvas.\allowbreak Nvas.\allowbreak get\_image\_list}.
+The archive product filenames are retained in the machine-readable continuum table (Table~\ref{tab:mr1}) to allow the corresponding data products to be recovered.
+For each observation, we obtained the synthesized beam size -- defined as the geometric mean of the FWHM semi-major and semi-minor axes of the synthesized beam -- and the observing frequency from the image headers using the CASA task \texttt{imhead}.

 For NGC~4258, additional flux density measurements were taken from Nobeyama Millimeter Array (NMA) observations at 96 and 347~GHz, as well as from SCUBA on the James Clerk Maxwell Telescope (JCMT) \citep{Doi2005}.
-We also included archival VLA observations at 33~GHz from \citep{Kamali2017}.
+We also included 33~GHz archival VLA measurements from the study of \citet{Kamali2017}.